 In Summer 2017, Rachel Endo was hired as the founding dean of the School of Education.

 Tom Hathorn - Interim of the Office of Field Placements & Partnerships

 To review the policy on Raising Concerns and Meeting with School Leadership please visit the Current Student webpage.

 Mission, Vision, and Values

-The mission of the University of Washington Tacoma School of Education is to prepare ethical and reflective educators who transform learning, contribute to the community, exemplify professionalism, and promote diversity.
+The mission of the University of Washington Tacoma School of Education is to prepare ethical and reflective educators and leaders who transform learning, contribute to the community, exemplify professionalism, and promote diversity.

 School of Education faculty and staff exhibit integrity by upholding the values of: